 The focus of Coyoacán life, and the scene of most of the weekend fun, is its central plaza – actually two adjacent plazas: the Jardín...

 The country’s biggest stadium (capacity 105,000) is home to the América soccer club.
 Games are played on weekend afternoons; check the...

 Near Coyoacán’s main plaza, this busy spot has all kinds of snacks, including deep-fried quesadillas, pozoles and esquites (boiled...

 Calle Museo 150 · interesting places nearby

-Designed by Diego Rivera to house his collection of pre-Hispanic art, this museum, 3.5km south of Coyoacán, is a templelike structure of dark volcanic stone.
-The ‘House of Anáhuac’ (Aztec name for the Valle de México) also contains one of Rivera’s studios and some of his work, including a study for ‘Man at the Crossroads,’ the mural that was commissioned for the Rockefeller Center in 1934.
-In November, elaborate Day of the Dead offerings pay homage to the painter.
+Designed by Diego Rivera to house his collection of pre-Hispanic art, this museum is a templelike structure of volcanic stone.
+The ‘House of Anáhuac’ (Aztec name for the Valle de México) also contains one of Rivera’s studios and some of his work, including a study for Man at the Crossroads, the mural commissioned by the Rockefeller Center in 1934.

 In November elaborate Day of the Dead offerings pay homage to the painter, and from April to early December the museum hosts free concerts at 1pm on Sundays, ranging from classical to regional folk music.

 Anahuacalli is 3.5km south of Coyoacán.
 The ticket includes entry into both the Frida Kahlo Museum and Anahuacalli, and for M$130 also includes weekend round-trip transport departing from the Casa Azul.